benlukka/MinecraftServerMonitor/README.md

 # MinecraftServerMonitor
-Monitor The Your Server and The Players Having fun
+Monitor Your Server and The Players Having fun